JaZeeGH/Solar-System/README.md

 Implementation Highlights
 -------------------------

-Component

-Description

-Planet Hierarchy

-`Planet` is abstract and defines `displayInfo()` and `classifyBody()`.
+*   Planet Hierarchy – `Planet` is abstract and defines `displayInfo()` and `classifyBody()`.
 Subclasses override these methods and invoke `super.displayInfo()` / `super.classifyBody()` where appropriate.

-ID Generation

-A static counter (`nextID`) ensures each planet receives a sequential, immutable identifier.
+*   ID Generation – A static counter (`nextID`) ensures each planet receives a sequential, immutable identifier.
 The logic was refined after initial debugging.

-Gravity Computation

-Implemented in `calculateGravity()` and integrated into each subclass’s display routine.
+*   Gravity Computation – Implemented in `calculateGravity()` and integrated into each subclass’s display routine.

-Sorting & Top‑5 Retrieval

-Custom comparator sorts planets by radiation level; the top‑5 method returns the highest‑radiation entries (bug fixed after discovery).
+*   Sorting & Top‑5 Retrieval – Custom comparator sorts planets by radiation level; the top‑5 method returns the highest‑radiation entries (bug fixed after discovery).

-Driver UI

-Multi‑layer menu system guides users through creation, deletion, search, and reporting functions.
+*   Driver UI – Multi‑layer menu system guides users through creation, deletion, search, and reporting functions.
 Input validation and error handling were added iteratively.

 Development Process
 -------------------